 The Leuven Homepage of Papyrus Collections Worldwide - This page contains information and links to the different Papyrus collections throughout the world, as well as a listing of the archives contained in these collections.

-The Oriental Institute at the University of Chicago - The Oriental Institute is a museum and research organization devoted to the study of the ancient Near East.
+The Oriental Institute at the University of Chicago - A museum and research organization devoted to the study of the ancient Near East.
 Founded in 1919 by James Henry Breasted, the Institute, a part of the University of Chicago, is an internationally recognized pioneer in the archaeology, philology, and history of early Near Eastern civilizations.

 Istituto Papirologico Girolamo Vitelli - Contains information about the collection, and a searchable on-line catalog of the library.